Is IgA Nephropathy a Serious Disease?

 IgAN develops differently in different people.
 However, they can lead to several complications if not addressed early.
 These are:

-• Chronic Kidney Disease: it involves gradual loss of kidney function.
+• Chronic Kidney Disease: I0074 involves gradual loss of kidney function.
 If untreated, it can progress to kidney failure (end-stage kidney disease), requiring kidney transplant or dialysis is required to filter waste from your body.

 • Nephrotic Syndrome: It affects the glomeruli present in your kidneys.
 It can cause problems such as low protein in blood, high protein in urine and oedema.